ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

 \subsection{Assumptions}

-We begin with assumptions about $M_k$, the models of $\sobj$. \begin{assumption}[Bounded Model Curvature] For all $k\in\mathbb{N}$, the trust-region subproblem models, $M_k$, have uniformly bounded curvature, i.e., there exists a number $\kbmh > 0$ independent of $k$ and $\omega$ so that
+We begin with assumptions about models of $\sobj$, the smooth part of the objective function. \begin{assumption}[Bounded Model Curvature] The trust-region subproblem models, $\{M_k\}_{k=0}^\infty$, have uniformly bounded curvature, i.e., there exists a number $\kbmh > 0$ independent of $k$ and $\omega$ so that

-for every $\omega\in\Omega$, where $b_k$ is defined in \eqref{eq:b}. \end{assumption} We also make an assumption about the accuracy of the models.
-We formulate this assumption through the event

-where $\kgrad > 0$ is an arbitrary constant independent of $k$ and $\omega$. \begin{assumption}[Model Accuracy] For all $k\in\mathbb{N}$, the trust-region subproblem models, $M_k$, are sufficiently accurate, sufficiently often, meaning
+for every $\omega\in\Omega$, where $b_k$ is defined in \eqref{eq:b}. \end{assumption} \begin{assumption}[Model Accuracy] For all $k\in\mathbb{N}$, the trust-region subproblem model, $M_k$, is sufficiently accurate sufficiently often, meaning for a number $0 < \alpha < 1$ sufficiently close to one that we set later,

-Here, $\alpha\in (0,1)$ is a number sufficiently close to one that we set later. \end{assumption} The definition of $I_k$ stipulates that $\nabla M_k$ is close to $\nabla\sobj$ at $X_k$.
-This definition of accuracy is adequate because the analysis of ProxSTORM requires only the pointwise (i.e., per $\omega$) bound of $\pred_k-\ared_k$ provided by the following lemma. \begin{lemma}[Accurate Model Gradient $\Rightarrow$ Accurate Predicted Reduction] Let